Rescuers race to find Afghan quake survivors as death toll passes 1,400

 Aid agency Save the Children said one of its teams walked for over 12 miles (19 kilometers) to reach villages cut off by rock falls, carrying medical equipment on their backs with the help of community members.

-Indrika Ratwatte, the U.N.'s resident coordinator for Afghanistan, said rescuers are scrambling in a “race against time” to reach the mountainous and remote area hit.
+Indrika Ratwatte, the U.N.'s resident coordinator for Afghanistan, said rescuers are scrambling in a “race against time” to reach the mountainous and remote area.
 In a media briefing in Geneva Tuesday, he warned of a surge in casualty numbers.

 “We cannot afford to forget the people of Afghanistan who are facing multiple crises, multiple shocks, and the resilience of the communities has been saturated,” Ratwatte said, while urging the international community to step forward.